Why The Ebola Response Is A Success In Goma — But Not Elsewhere In Congo

 This scene was very different a few weeks ago, says Jean Roger Paluku Lula, the team leader from Congo's Health Ministry.
 People were angry.
 They did not want health workers in their community.

-Democratic Republic of Congo is as familiar as any place at handling outbreaks of Ebola.
+The Democratic Republic of Congo is as familiar as any place with handling outbreaks of Ebola.
 The virus was discovered here in 1976, and the country has controlled the previous nine outbreaks without major problems.
-But the current outbreak — the tenth in its history — is now more than a year old, has killed 2,000 people and has become the second biggest outbreak in history.
+But the current outbreak — the 10th in its history — is now more than a year old, has killed 2,000 people and has become the second-biggest outbreak in history.

 The outbreak started in a small town called Mangina but worked its way south through the densely populated towns of Beni and Butembo.
 Eventually, in July, the virus made it to this sprawling city of 2 million.
 It's a transit hub with an international airport and is just across the border from Rwanda.
 When Ebola reached Goma, the World Health Organization declared the outbreak a public health emergency of international concern, and funds and resources poured into Eastern Congo.